The BWA promotes the sustainable use of southern Africa’s groundwater.

 If you are an end-user of groundwater, whether on a farm, or in a residential garden, then browse our website and get in touch with the BWA.
 We’re in the business of providing excellent information to you, so that you can get many years of sustainable water from your borehole.

 Building a groundwater industry community

 The BWA brings together national and local government departments; manufacturers of drilling, pumping, control and ancillary equipment; drilling and installation contractors; and professional consultants from the groundwater industry.

 Members benefit from being part of a network of individuals and companies who are committed to upholding the minimum standards of practice and who offer complementary products and services.

 The BWA offers information and impartial advice to end-users of groundwater – over the phone, by email and on our website.
-We aim to educate the public by using our own communication channels, such as the Borehole Water Journal, bwa.co.za, and publications like Groundwater: A Layman’s Guide to Borehole Ownership.
+We aim to educate the public by using our own communication channels, such as the Borehole Water Journal and our website - bwa.co.za.
 We also reach end-users through public relations initiatives.

 Development of minimum standards of practice

 Since its inception in 1980, the BWA has been committed to establishing minimum standards of practice for the industry.
 The BWA played an integral part in the development of a comprehensive set of groundwater industry standards through the South African Bureau of Standards (SABS).

 We believe that the application of these standards will lead to better accountability, increased professionalism in the groundwater industry, and better protection of the groundwater resources of southern Africa.